harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ## Access the API

 Normally, you would deploy a Kubernetes Service to your cluster, which would make the API accessible.
-For demonstration purpose, let’s just set up a port-forwarding here:
+For demonstration purpose, let's just set up a port-forwarding here:

 ```bash
 kubectl port-forward kubeinspector-deployment-some-id 8080:80

 ```

 Now you can use a tool like Postman or just your browser to examine the endpoint.
-Issue a `GET` request to `http://127.0.0.1:8080/api/kubernetes/pods/default` which will show all the pods in the namespace you’ve selected.
+Issue a `GET` request to `http://127.0.0.1:8080/api/kubernetes/pods/default` which will show all the pods in the namespace you've selected.
 For example, see the attached response from my demonstration cluster:

 {% include image-caption.html imageurl="/assets/images/posts/2018/inspect-kubernetes-cluster-netcore.png"
 title="Exposed Pods from the default namespace" caption="Exposed Pods from the default namespace" %}

-So as you can see, it’s really easy to query an existing Kubernetes cluster using the official client libraries.
-In addition, I think it’s a great example for .NET developers that explains how to get started with Kubernetes at all.
+So as you can see, it's really easy to query an existing Kubernetes cluster using the official client libraries.
+In addition, I think it's a great example for .NET developers that explains how to get started with Kubernetes at all.
 If you want to query more data, you should definitely check out [the official repository](https://github.com/kubernetes-client/csharp){:target="_blank"}.

-If you’re more interested in different programming languages check out [all another official Kubernetes Client Libraries here](https://github.com/kubernetes-client){:target="_blank"}.
+If you're more interested in different programming languages check out [all another official Kubernetes Client Libraries here](https://github.com/kubernetes-client){:target="_blank"}.